 Interviewing your child at school

-How CPS will conduct an examination of your child
+How CPS will examine your child

 CPS can request a court order to allow an examination or interview

 If you refuse to provide the consent that we have already discussed is necessary for many settings to allow for an interview or examination of your child to occur.
 This does not end the process as far as CPS is concerned.
 They can have one of their attorneys file a request with a judge to have the interview or examination occur, as we previously discussed in this blog post.

 If a judge decides that it is in your child’s best interests to order the interview or examination to occur, then they will make a ruling by that belief.
 The CPS attorney will need to show that there is a likelihood of harm that could or has already occurred to your child in the form of abuse or neglect.
 You are subject to pretty severe penalties if you violate a court order.

 What a physical exam looks like in the context of a CPS case

 A visual exam of your child is pretty typical in all CPS investigations.
 This is true even if there have been no allegations of any physical harm to your child.
 It is standard to have the investigator examine the child involved in the investigation and any other child living in your home with you.